Before COVID-19 struck down the world economy, Grant Cardone’s net worth was estimated at around $1 billion.

 Cardone is well-known in the business world as a real estate investor.

-He has been involved in real estate since he was 15 years old and currently owns a real estate empire valued in the hundreds of millions.
+He has been involved in real estate since he was 15 years old and currently owns a real estate empire valued at $1.4 billion before COVID-19 struck.

 He views real estate as a side business that he can use to hold his earnings from his other ventures rather than depending on it as his primary source of income.